Founded Semantics and Constraint Semantics of Logic Rules

 \item They are expressive and intuitive, by allowing assumptions about predicates and rules to be specified explicitly, by including the choice of \uncert predicates to support common-sense reasoning with ignorance, and by adding explicit completion rules to define the negation of predicates.

-\item They are completely declarative and easy to understand.
+\item They are completely declarative.
 Founded semantics takes the given rules and completion rules as recursive definitions of the predicates and their negation, and is simply the least fixed point of the recursive functions.
 Constraint semantics takes the given rules and completion rules as constraints, and is simply the set of all solutions that are consistent with founded semantics.

-\item They relate cleanly to prior semantics, including WFS and SMS, as well as Fitting semantics (also called Kripke-Kleene semantics)~\cite{fitting85}, supported models~\cite{apt88}, stratified semantics~\cite{apt88,van89negation}, and first-order logic, by explicitly specifying corresponding assumptions about the predicates and rules.
+\item They relate cleanly to prior semantics, including stratified semantics~\cite{apt88}, first-order logic, Fitting semantics (also called Kripke-Kleene semantics)~\cite{fitting85}, supported models~\cite{apt88}, as well as WFS and SMS, by precisely capturing\lfcssub{} corresponding assumptions about the predicates and rules.

 \end{enumerate} Additionally, founded semantics can be computed in linear time in the size of the ground program, as opposed to quadratic time for WFS.